 For some years, software developers, IT firms and operation heads are all abuzz about DevOps, the most promising platform to bring together developers and operational experts in IT companies for more productive output and efficient work process.
-Many software development companies simultaneously turned into DevOps development company as well thanks to the huge promise this platform offered to all stakeholders of the tech community.
+Many software development company India simultaneously turned into DevOps development company as well thanks to the huge promise this platform offered to all stakeholders of the tech community.

 Question that continues to keep pounding at the back of the mind of any startup owner is that, what promise this platform stores for us?
 Do we at all need to focus on making a DevOps presence at this stage when we are just a budding startup?
 To give legitimate answers to these concerns we need to know about DevOps from the very basics.